-Your water heater is probably the most underrated system in your home.
-Seriously – without the water heater, you couldn’t have any of these luxuries:
+Your water heater is probably the most underestimated appliance in your home.
+Think about it – without the water heater, you couldn’t have any of these luxuries:

 - Steamy showers